 As we step into April, it’s crucial to stay on top of key tax deadlines to avoid penalties and make sure compliance with IRS regulations.
-Whether we are an employee, self-employed, or have foreign financial interests, here’s the most important individual tax deadlines for April 2025.
+Whether we are employees, self-employed, or have foreign financial interests, here are the most crucial individual tax deadlines for April 2026.

 April 10 – Report Tips to Your Employer